JsBergbau/MiTemperature2/README.md

 Lower power mode: To safe power the connection interval is reduced.
 For more details, please see this Issue https://github.com/JsBergbau/MiTemperature2/issues/18#issuecomment-590986874

+There can be done a lot more with that sensor.
+It stores highest and lowest values at hour level, has an integrated realtime clock and a few things more like changing the values for the comfort icon on the display.
+Credits go to jaggil who investigated on this and documented it well.
+You find the results here https://github.com/JsBergbau/MiTemperature2/issues/1 Just search for jaggil.

 ### Troubleshooting
 Sometimes script fails to connect and tries to connect forever.
 Just exec `killall bluepy-helper` You can even do this while script is running.
 It will disconnect, but recovery automatically.